lsl036/STM-Multifrontal-QR-Factorization-Empowered-by-GCN/GCN_classifier/README.md

 You can run `python graphclass.py` to train the model and verify the inference results of the GCN classifier.

 Then run `python testgraph.py` to predict the classifications of eight datasets.
+In order to verify its effect, we recorded the predicted results and substituted them back into *STMMQR* to select the corresponding reordering method for testing.